cnp3/ebook/protocols/tcp.rst

 .. index:: TCP Connection establishment, TCP SYN, TCP SYN+ACK

 A TCP connection is established by using a three-way handshake.
 The connection establishment phase uses the `sequence number`, the `acknowledgment number` and the `SYN` flag.
 When a TCP connection is established, the two communicating hosts negotiate the initial sequence number to be used in both directions of the connection.
-For this, each TCP entity maintains a 32 bits counter, which is supposed to be incremented by one at least every 4 microseconds and after each connection establishment [#ftcpclock]_.
+For this, each TCP entity maintains a 32-bit counter, which is supposed to be incremented by one at least every 4 microseconds and after each connection establishment [#ftcpclock]_.
 When a client host wants to open a TCP connection with a server host, it creates a TCP segment with :

  - the `SYN` flag set
- - the `sequence number` set to the current value of the 32 bits counter of the client host's TCP entity
+ - the `sequence number` set to the current value of the 32-bit counter of the client host's TCP entity

 Upon reception of this segment (which is often called a `SYN segment`), the server host replies with a segment containing :

  - the `SYN` flag set
- - the `sequence number` set to the current value of the 32 bits counter of the server host's TCP entity
+ - the `sequence number` set to the current value of the 32-bit counter of the server host's TCP entity
  - the `ACK` flag set
  - the `acknowledgment number` set to the `sequence number` of the received `SYN` segment incremented by 1 :math:`\pmod{2^{32}}`.
 When a TCP entity sends a segment having `x+1` as acknowledgment number, this indicates that it has received all data up to and including sequence number `x` and that it is expecting data having sequence number `x+1`.
 As the `SYN` flag was set in a segment having sequence number `x`, this implies that setting the `SYN` flag in a segment consumes one sequence number.